bernardolins/fake_server/README.md

   end

   test "#get returns user if the external server responds 200" do
+    # If you created a global server, you just need to modify the server behavior on each test case
-    # add the status sequence you want the server to respond with
+    # just add the status sequence you want the server to return
-    # the fake server will respond with the first status on the list and remove it from the list
-    # this repeats for every request you make
-    # if the list empties, the server will respond 200.
     FakeServer.modify_behavior(:external_server, :status200)

     # make the request to the fake server and validate it works